Video Game Addiction

 - Being distracted with thoughts about gaming

-- Feeling restless or irritable when not able to play
+- Feeling restless or irritable when not able to play video games

 - Feeling an urgent need or excitement to return to gaming

-- Choosing video games over important responsibilities or personal hygiene
+- Choosing video games over important responsibilities

-- Losing sleep to gaming
+- Losing sleep over gaming